 Here are things you’ll learn with this guide:

 - The importance of keeping your audience engaged right from the start of your webinar

 - Helpful pointers on how to get your audience’s attention

-- Sample welcome speech for a webinar that you can use as a guide
+- Welcome speech for conference examples that you can use as a guide

 So, read more about creating the best webinar welcome speech.